 Every day we have customers who switch to Base because of the poor user experience and resistance towards adopting their current CRM.
 It’s tough to get it right, especially on mobile, which is why when we develop Base, we build with the end user in mind.
 After all, if your sales team isn’t using it, the manager or VP isn’t going to get any good insights out of it, right?

 Mobile is no longer a trend.
-It’s normal part of work life.
+It’s a normal part of work life.
 The sooner you accept that your sales team needs a robust mobile CRM solution, the sooner you can get the productivity gains that come with mobile CRM.